OWASP/samm/Current Releases/v2.0b/core/operations/o-operational-management.md

 The organization manages customer/user migration from older versions of its products individually for each product and customer/user group.
 Multiple versions of each product may be in active use, requiring development teams to invest significant effort in back-porting product fixes.

-### Maturity Questions
-#### Q 1
-When unused systems, applications, or services are identified, are they removed from service?

-*Answer Options*

-- No
-- Yes, some of the time
-- Yes, approx. half of the time
-- Yes, most or all of the time

-#### Q 2
-Are end-of-life resources (operating system versions, third-party applications/services/libraries) removed from the environment before their support period ends?

-*Answer Options*

-- No
-- Yes, some of the time
-- Yes, approx. half of the time
-- Yes, most or all of the time

 ## Maturity 2
 ### Benefit